-(2) 5-year impact factor including journal self citations (5YIF):
+(1) 5-year impact factor including journal self citations (5YIF):

-The 5-year impact factor including journal self citations (5YIF) of a journal is calculated annually, and is defined as "Total citations in a year to papers published in a journal in the previous 5 years / Total papers published in a journal in the previous 5 years."
+In a similar manner to the classic 2-year impact factor, the 5-year impact factor including journal self citations (5YIF) of a journal is calculated annually, and is defined as "Total citations in a year to papers published in a journal in the previous 5 years / Total papers published in a journal in the previous 5 years."
 The choice of 5 years by ISI is arbitrary.
-Although 5YIF is not widely reported, a higher value would be preferred to lower.
-[It is worth noting that 5-year impact factor excluding journal self citations is not presently available.]
+Although 5YIF is not widely reported, it is widely held in the academic community, and certainly by the editors and publishers of journals, that a higher 5YIF is better than lower.
+It is worth noting that, for whatever reason, 5-year impact factor excluding journal self citations is not presently calculated by ISI [16].

-(3) Eigenfactor score:
+(2) Eigenfactor (or Journal Influence) score:

 The Eigenfactor score (see Bergstrom [2], Bergstrom and West [3], Bergstrom, West and Wiseman [4]) is calculated annually (see www.eigenfactor.org), and is defined as: "The Eigenfactor Score calculation is based on the number of times articles from the journal published in the past five years have been cited in the JCR year, but it also considers which journals have contributed these citations so that highly cited journals will influence the network more than lesser cited journals.
 References from one article in a journal to another article from the same journal are removed, so that Eigenfactor Scores are not influenced by journal self-citation."
-Even though Eigenfactor does not check how much time researchers spend reading hard copies of journals, which would require extensive surveys across a wide range of disciplines, it does indicate how much time researchers might spend reading or scanning articles on a journal's website.
-Thus, Eigenfactor might usefully be interpreted as a "Journal Influence" measure (see Chang, Maasoumi and McAleer [5]).
+Unfortunately, there is no indication as to the value of the threshold that separates "highly cited" from "lesser cited" journals, or how the former might "influence the network more" than the latter.
+Even though Eigenfactor does not check how much time researchers spend reading hard copies of journals, which would require extensive surveys across a wide range of disciplines, it does indicate how much time researchers might usefully be interpreted as a "Journal Influence" measure (see Chang, Maasoumi and McAleer [5]).
 A higher Eigenfactor score would be preferred to lower.

-(4) Article Influence:
+(3) Article Influence:

-Article Influence (see Bergstrom [2], Bergstrom and West [3], Bergstrom, West and Wiseman [4]) measures the relative importance of a journal's citation influence on a perarticle basis and, as the name suggests, is an "Article Influence" score.
+Article Influence (see Bergstrom [2], Bergstrom and West [3], Bergstrom, West and Wiseman [4]) measures the relative importance of a journal's citation influence on a perarticle basis.
+Despite the misleading suggestion of measuring "Article Influence", as every journal has only one Article Influence score, this RAM is actually a "per capita Journal Influence" score.
 Article Influence is a standardized Eigenfactor score, is calculated annually, and is defined as "Eigenfactor score divided by the fraction of all articles published by a journal."
 A higher Article Influence would be preferred to lower.